md-marop-hossain/AI-Powered-Real-Time-Voice-Intelligence-Platform/README.md

-# AI-Powered Voice-Based Mock Interview System
+# AI-Powered Real-Time Voice Intelligence Platform

 A full-stack web application where a candidate uploads their résumé and an AI voice agent runs a real-time mock interview — asking contextual questions, following up on answers, scoring performance, and generating a detailed PDF report.